 - First aid training is desirable but basic training can be provided upon arrival.

-- The position is a 11-month contract starting from July 2022 until May 2023 with the possibility of extension
+- The position is a 9-month contract starting from February 2024 – October 2024 with the possibility of extension into the next season

 - Have a more holistic understanding of sea turtle and marine conservation by experiencing the wonders and challenges in the field from multiple perspectives including the environmental, social, and legal aspects